Operational verification of the existence of a spacetime manifold

 It is not completely obvious what would change regarding the outcomes of our thought experiment, if one were to take into account the effects of non-commuting observables, i.e., quantum effects.
 On one hand, the above analysis makes use of only mutually commuting observables (positions of several pendulums in mechanics, or values of different fields in field theory all mutually commute).
 This may suggest that our results should not be disturbed by the fact that there exist other observables, which fail to commute with the ones used in the experiment.
 In principle, one can extend the set of sampled observables up to the so-called {\em complete set of compatible observables}, without changing anything in the above analysis.

 On the other hand, a very precise measurement of a coordinate of a given pendulum may uncontrollably perturb its momentum, so much that the pendulum fails to swing in the usual way, which would introduce a form of an intrinsic noise in the expermental data.
 In that case, subsequent measurements of the position of the pendulum may fail to be well correlated to the measurements of other observed pendulums, potentially hindering the predictions for the dimension and topology of the proper configuration space.
-Nevertheless, in a carefully controlled experiment, this noise can probably be kept below the expected experimental error.
-Additionally, care should be taken to distinguish the single-shot measurement of a single instance of a pendulum (which gives a random result, per QM), from the statistical measurement of an ensemble of identically prepared pendulums (which is probabilistically determined by QM).
-The uncertainty relations hold for the latter, while in our study we are interested in the former.
+Indeed, whenever the Hamiltonian does not commute with the position operator, a precise position measurement inherently disturbs the system’s subsequent dynamics, resulting in potentially unbounded disturbances.
+This should be taken into account in any generalisation of our gedanken-experiment to the quantum realm.